14 Email Design Best Practices to Improve Email Performance

 5. Write a clear email copy

 Make sure to use one or a maximum of two fonts when you write the email.
 This helps keep the email cohesive and readable.
-If you use web fonts, have a few system fonts set as default if the email client cannot show your font.
+If you use web fonts, have a few system fonts set as default fallback fonts if the email client cannot show your font.

 6. Avoid sending all-image emails

 Avoid sending emails that contain only images.
 It's a bad practice that leaves readers confused if the images fail to load for any reason.
-Also, it makes the emails not accessible for people who have disabilities and use screen readers.
+Also, it makes emails not accessible for people who have disabilities and use screen readers.

 Try to keep the image-to-text ratio at 40:60 and avoid image-based text.
 If you can't, then provide a fallback with alt text so the email is still clear if the images don’t load.

 An email with a width of 600-640 px is optimal to make sure it looks good on all devices.
-So keep it in mind when adding images and creating the template.
+So keep it in mind when adding images and creating the email template.

 7. Optimize the email design to be responsive for all devices